-We are a small first school with 108 children on roll including nursery and 2-year-old provision.
-Compared to schools nationally this puts Grange View C E First School in the lowest Percentile.
+We are a small primary school with 138 children on roll including nursery and 2-yearold provision.
+Compared to schools nationally this puts Grange View C E Primary School in the lowest Percentile.

 Teaching and learning is focused upon engaging and responding to the needs of all pupils and engaging harder to reach groups.